 It has been demonstrated that KCNQ4 mutations may be a relatively frequent cause of autosomal dominant hearing loss4.

 Species reactivity key:

-Alomone Labs is pleased to offer a highly specific antibody directed against an epitope of mouse KCNQ4 (KV7.4) channel.
-Anti-KCNQ4 Antibody (#APC-164) can be used in western blot and immunohistochemistry applications.
+Anti-KCNQ4 Antibody (#APC-164) is a highly specific antibody directed against an epitope of the mouse protein.
+The antibody can be used in western blot and immunohistochemistry applications.
 It has been designed to recognize KV7.4 from rat, human, and mouse samples.